Godfather of American Landscape

 Ansel Adams, Mount Williamson, Sierra Nevada, from Manzanar, CA, 1944, Silver print, © The Ansel Adams Publishing Rights Trust, Courtesy The J. Paul Getty Museum, Los Angeles, Gift of Carol Vernon and Robert Turbin in Memory of Marjorie and Leonard Vernon.

-Ansel Adams, Reflections at Mono Lake, California, 1948, Silver print, © The Ansel Adams Publishing Rights Trust, Courtesy Collection Center for Creative Photography, University of Arizona.
+Ansel Adams, Clearing Winter Storm, Yosemite National Park, 1942, Silver print, © The Ansel Adams Publishing Rights Trust, Courtesy Collection Center for Creative Photography, University of Arizona.

 The exhibition is organized by the Peabody Essex Museum, Salem, Massachusetts, USA with support by David H. Arrington and the Center for Creative Photography, University of Arizona -which holds the largest archive of Adams’ work.